radumarias/rencrypt-python/README.md

 There are three ways in which you can use the lib, the main difference is the speed, some offers an easier way to use it sacrificing performance.

 1. **With a buffer in memory**: using `encrypt()`/`decrypt()`, is useful when you keep a buffer (or have it from somewhere), set your plaintext/ciphertext in there, and then encrypt/decrypt in-place that buffer.
-This is the most performant way to use it, because it doesn't copy the data nor it allocates new memory.
-If you can somehow directly collect the data to that buffer, like `file.read_into()`, **this is the preffered way to go**.
+This is the most performant way to use it, because it does't copy any bytes nor allocate new memory.
+If you can directly collect the data to that buffer, like `buffered_reader.read_into()`, **this is the preffered way to go**.
-2. **From some bytes to the buffer**: using `encrypt_into_buf()`/`decrypt_to_buf()`, when you have some arbitrary bytes that you want to work with.
-You will first copy those bytes to the buffer then do the operation in-place in buffer.
-This is a bit slower, especially for large bytes, because it needs to copy the bytes to the buffer.
+2. **From some bytes to the buffer**: using `encrypt_into()`/`decrypt_to_buf()`, when you have some arbitrary `bytes` that you want to work with.
+It will first copy those bytes to the buffer then do the operation in-place in buffer.
+This is a bit slower, especially for large data, because it needs to copy the bytes to the buffer.
-3. **From some bytes to another new bytes**: using `encrypt_from()`/`decrypt_from()`, tit doesn't use the buffer at all, you just got some bytes you want to work with and you receive back another new bytes.
-This is the slowest one because it needs to first allocate a buffer, copy the bytes to a buffer, perform the operation then return that buffer as bytes.
+3. **From some bytes to another new bytes**: using `encrypt_from()`/`decrypt_from()`, it doesn't use the buffer at all, you just got some bytes you want to work with and you receive back another new bytes.
+This is the slowest one because it needs to first allocate a buffer, copy the data to the buffer, perform the operation then return that buffer as bytes.
 It's the easiest to use but is not so performant.

 # Examples

 You can see more in [examples](https://github.com/radumarias/rencrypt-python/tree/main/examples) directory and in [bench.py](https://github.com/radumarias/rencrypt-python/tree/main/bench.py) which has some benchmarks.
 Here are few simple examples:

-## Encrypt and decrypt with a buffer in memory
+## Encrypt and decrypt with a buffer in memory `encrypt`/`decrypt`

 This is the most performant way to use it as it will not copy bytes to the buffer nor allocate new memory for plaintext and ciphertext.